PaNOSC-ViNYL/ase/doc/ase/calculators/socketio/socketio.rst

 energies, forces, and stress to the server.
 That way the startup overhead is eliminated, and the codes can reuse and extrapolate wavefunctions and other quantities for increased efficiency.

+ASE provides such a server in the form of a calculator.

 Which codes can be used with ASE/i-PI?
 --------------------------------------